approximateinference/approximateinference/src/contents/call.md

 We invite submissions to the 7th Symposium on Advances in Approximate Bayesian Inference, and welcome paper submissions and extended abstracts on the development, analysis, or application of approximate Bayesian inference.

-In recent years, there have been numerous advances in approximate inference methods, which have enabled Bayesian inference in increasingly challenging scenarios involving complex probabilistic models and large datasets.
-The 7th Symposium on Advances in Approximate Bayesian Inference (AABI) will discuss this impact of Bayesian inference, connecting approximate inference methods with other fields.
-We encourage submissions that relate Bayesian inference to the fields of deep learning, reinforcement learning, causal inference, decision processes, Bayesian compression, or differential privacy, among others.
-We also encourage submissions that contribute to connecting different approximate inference methods.
+In recent years, there have been numerous advances in probabilistic machine learning and approximate inference methods, which have enabled applications to increasingly challenging scenarios involving complex probabilistic models and large datasets.
+The 7th Symposium on Advances in Approximate Bayesian Inference (AABI) will discuss this impact of probabilistic methods, and connections with other fields.
+We encourage submissions that relate probabilistic methods to the fields of deep learning, reinforcement learning, causal inference, decision processes, compression, or differential privacy, among others.
+We also encourage submissions that contribute to connecting different probabilistic methods and/or approximate inference methods.

 This year we are delighted to continue the new AABI proceedings track, where full research papers will be subjected to a rigorous peer-review and published in proceedings of the symposium under the title Advances in Approximate Bayesian Inference 2025. <!-- The proceedings are available here. -->